-Legal This notice explanation is called the "Detailed Explanation of Terms Non-Coverage."
+Legal Terms This notice of explanation is called the "Detailed Explanation of Non-Coverage."

 Step 3: Within one full day after they have all the information they need, the reviewers will tell you their decision.

 What happens if the reviewers say yes to your appeal?